VogelMoritz/-PlayMakerCustomAction_SendMsgToLog/README.md

 # PlayMakerCustomAction
 # SendMsgToLog

-Let you send a message to Log with some format options
+Let you send a message to Unity-Log console.
+You can choose a color, bold and italic option.